neozhang/you-and-your-research/README.md

 -   [x] Improve the look and feel: icons and card design
 -   [x] Improve the prompt for GenerateCards
 -   [-] Add a model selector next to Generate Cards button
--   [x] ISSUE: The DEFAULT_SETTING var always revert back to gpt-3.5-turbo
+-   [x] The DEFAULT_SETTING var always revert back to gpt-3.5-turbo
 -   [x] Add preview function to cards
--   [x] ISSUE: new extraction should clear all previously generated cards
+-   [x] New extraction should clear all previously generated cards
--   [x] ISSUE: Setting tab default model should reflect the current model in use
+-   [x] Setting tab default model should reflect the current model in use
 -   [x] Add a button to insert a card to current file
 -   [x] Add tooltips to buttons
 -   [x] Add a button to go to setting tab on the warning card
--   [x] 1.0: After inserting the note to editor, switch focus to editor and scroll to the insert position
+-   [x] After inserting the note to editor, switch focus to editor and scroll to the insert position
--   [ ] 1.0: Import local notes
+-   [ ] Import local notes

+## Issues

--   [x] ISSUE: Gen Cards text overflow issue (horizontal resizing)
+-   [x] Gen Cards text overflow issue (horizontal resizing)
--   [ ] FUTRE: Card preview in Markdown
--   [ ] ISSUE: model selector not updating after change
+-   [ ] Model selector not updating after change
--   [x] ISSUE: new extraction will not update the Saved status
+-   [x] New extraction will not update the Saved status

+## Future

+-   [ ] Card preview in Markdown
+-   [ ] Integration with Readwise
+-   [ ] Extract notes from YouTube
+-   [ ] Extract notes from Apple Podcasts and Spotify